Contents

 Royal Bank

 The Royal Bank of Canada, RBC, has one of the largest inventories of bonds.
-Depending on the bond you purchase, there will be a commission fee of anywhere from $25 -$250.
+Depending on the bond you purchase, there will be a commission fee of $25-$250.
 This is included in the quoted price.
-Unlike TD, with RBC, you need to book an appointment in order to open an account.
+Unlike TD, with RBC, you need to book an appointment to open an account.
 You can book this appointment directly online, though.

 Scotiabank

-You can also purchase bonds from Scotiabank with Scotia iTRADE.
+You can also purchase bonds through Scotia iTRADE.
 They have a wide variety of inventory and advertise their transparent prices with no markups or hidden fees.
 With Scotia i trade, you can open an account directly online and start creating your portfolio.

 CIBC